carletes/namespaces-in-operation/docs/ch03-more-on-pid-namespaces.md

 an orphan, it terminates.
 The parent and the child print messages so that we can see when the two processes terminate and when the child becomes an orphan.

-In order to see what that our `simple-init` program reaps the orphaned child process, we'll employ that program's `-v` option, which causes it to produce verbose messages about the children that it creates and the terminated children whose status it reaps:
+In order to see what that our `simple-init` program reaps the orphaned child process, we'll employ both programs' `--verbose` option, which causes both `ns-child-exec` and `simple-init` to produce verbose messages about the children that they create and the terminated children whose status they reap:

 ```text
 $ sudo ./target/debug/ns-child-exec --pid --verbose -- ./target/debug/simple-init --verbose